metaborg/spg/README.md

 mvn clean install -f org.metaborg.spg.sentence/pom.xml mvn clean install -f pom.xml
 ```

-## Developing

-Import all projects in Spoofax Eclipse.
-Until the modified `org.metaborg.sdf2table` lands in master, also import that project.

 ## Usage

-The generator is used differently dependong in the subproject.
-In any case, make sure you're using the Java parse table generator by adding to `metaborg.yaml`:
+Every subproject is used differently.
+What follows is an explanation on how to use each subproject.
+For every subproject, make sure you're using the Java parse table generator by adding to `metaborg.yaml`:

 ```
 language: